-The real situation seems to me to have been that there a few Blacks enlisted as soldiers by commanding officers who, like Bedford Forrest, just didn't give a damn about the law and who enlisted people from "home" in defiance of the law.
+The real situation seems to me to have been that there were a few Blacks enlisted as soldiers by commanding officers who, like Bedford Forrest, just didn't give a damn about the law and who enlisted people from "home" in defiance of the law.
 How many of these were there?
 I don't know.
 Some serious scholarship on the subject would be merited.

-Here, I am not discussing work gangs called out in emergencies to dig fortifications.
+In this post, I am not discussing work gangs called out in emergencies to dig fortifications.
 Such people were normally levied on the Black population, were committed to this work involuntarily and were sent home when the crisis passed.

 More significant, I think, were the several thousand Black contract employees of the Confederate Army who served with field armies.
 Some of these were slaves and some were free.
 They were more or less uniformed.
 They were armed and paid.
 Slaves with skills were often paid in the antebellum South.
 The records of the their employment exist in the US Archives as part of the Confederate records collection.
-Many of them were paid Confederate pensions by the several states as were white Confederate veterans.
-The whites were paid more.
+Many of them were paid Confederate pensions by the several states as were White Confederate veterans.
+The Whites were paid more.